 Our last example, from hip fashion/lifestyle subscription Quirky Crate, is entirely wordless.
 (What a twist!)
 It’s not even so much a “video” as a slideshow of still images set to an energetic electronic backbeat.
 But it works so well!
 Each product is shown clearly and prominently, while the bright color scheme paired with upbeat music works to create feelings of fun and optimism.

-Recently, Cratejoy launched the opportunity to feature images of past boxes on your Marketplace listing.
+Recently, Cratejoy launched the opportunity to feature images of past and current boxes on your Marketplace listing.
 We’ve found that doing this allows potential subscribers to get a much stronger sense of your box’s niche and value.
-That way, customers who on the fence can feel more secure that your box is the right fit for them.
+That way, customers on the fence can feel more secure, when making their decision, that your box is the right fit!

 Set them up today: Review how to add past boxes on your Marketplace listing with our help doc.

-Featuring your three latest months is the most straightforward way for customers to understand what your box is all about.
-However, remember that customers can’t buy any of these past boxes on your listing; it’s just for persuasion purposes.
+Featuring a sneak peek of your current box, as well as adding your three last months of boxes, is the most straightforward way for customers to understand what your box is all about.
+However, remember that customers can’t buy any of the past boxes on your listing; it’s just for persuasion purposes.
 As a potential customer sees the appeal and personal fit of your subscription, they may feel eager not to miss out on the next awesome month of your box – and that will push them off the fence.